Dave-team/Knowledge-base/Business principles.md

 - Solve each step prior to moving on to the next
 - Map or draw out the situation for better understanding
 - Think through problems together with others
+- Type out your thoughts process to help improve and structure thoughts
+- What did I ignore or didn't pay attention to?

 ## Think inside their shoes
 - What might be their reason for doing things?